renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Studied SPAs and coded an example page html only.

 **Thoughts:** Today was full of new concepts and ways of thinking JS and web development.
 Very nice!

+### Day 23: May 17, 2022

+**Today's Progress**: Began development of an SPA application with use of API to mark favorite Github users.

+**Thoughts:** Still wrapping my head around the concepts from yesterday, putting then to use and practicing.